What to do if you’ve been declined life insurance

 Last updated: 02/02/2023 | Estimated Reading Time: 4 minutes

 Don’t be disheartened if your first life insurance application was unsuccessful.
 Different insurers have their own application criteria and assessments of risks, so it doesn’t mean you’ll be refused again.
-You should, however, heed our advice on how to proceed to ensure you can still access the best life insurance deals on the market.
+However, you should make note of the information we give here to help you when reapplying after being declined.

 If you’ve been declined life insurance, your first step should be to find out the specific reasons why your application was rejected.
 Typically, it’ll be based on a combination of health and lifestyle factors.
 You can ask your doctor for a copy of your medical records or ask the insurer to send over whatever medical information they have for you.
 Once you’ve received this, if you’re still uncertain as to why you have been refused life insurance then speak to an insurance advisor who can assist.